Code of Conduct

 Function of the Local Pharmaceutical Committee

 The LPC is here to represent the interests of community pharmacy contractors and to help and advise them on all NHS matters.
-Its primary aim is to accurately reflect and put forward the professional views and aspirations of all pharmacists engaged in community pharmacy that provide NHS pharmaceutical services in the Community Pharmacy Humber area; and to improve pharmaceutical services to the local population of these areas.
+Its primary aim is to accurately reflect and put forward the professional views and aspirations of all pharmacists engaged in community pharmacy that provide NHS pharmaceutical services in the East Riding & Hull and North & North East Lincolnshire areas; and to improve pharmaceutical services to the local population of these areas.

 The LPC is involved in local negotiations for additional services such as out of hours services, medication reviews, supply of emergency hormonal contraception/sexual health services, health promotion, medicines management, weight management, NRT therapy services/smoking cessation, supervised consumption of medication, needle and syringe exchanges when local policy and funding allows.

 The LPC believes that community pharmacists have a significant role to play in meeting local healthcare needs.
 The Secretariat Officers and the Committee Members will actively pursue any issue that affects or is likely to impact on local pharmacy services.
 The work and agenda of the committee will always be directed to protect and enhance the interests of contractors and the customers and patients they serve.